NikolasKomonen/qmk_firmware/readme.md

 1. Upload the JSON: `./keyboards/keebio/iris_ce/keymaps/qwertyIris/qwerty_homerow_mod.json`
 1. Make your edits
 1. Download the JSON to the same location you uploaded it from (overwrite the old file)
+1. Use the script `./compileIris` which does the steps in the Manual Commands down below

+### Manual Commands

 1. Compile the JSON to C
     - `qmk json2c keyboards/keebio/iris_ce/keymaps/qwertyIris/qwerty_homerow_mod.json -o keyboards/keebio/iris_ce/keymaps/qwertyIris/keymap.c`
 1. Copy the content of `keymapAchordion` into the end of `keymap.c` in the folder `./keyboards/keebio/iris_ce/keymaps/qwertyIris`